DalaScript/infinite-scroll/README.md

 ### 📌 Features

  - ✅ Infinite Scroll to fetch more images on demand
- - ✅ Responsive layout for both desktop and mobile
  - ✅ Smooth image loading experience
- - ✅ Styled with custom fonts and media queries

 ---